freeCodeCamp/i18n-curriculum/curriculum/challenges/italian/10-coding-interview-prep/take-home-projects/build-an-image-search-abstraction-layer.md

 # --description--

-Crea una app JavaScript full stack che permette di cercare immagini come questo: <a href="https://image-search-abstraction-layer.freecodecamp.rocks/query/lolcats%20funny?page=10" target="_blank" rel="noopener noreferrer nofollow">https://image-search-abstraction-layer.freecodecamp.rocks/query/lolcats%20funny?page=10</a> e navigare termini di ricerca recenti come questo: <a href="https://image-search-abstraction-layer.freecodecamp.rocks/recent/" target="_blank" rel="noopener noreferrer nofollow">https://image-search-abstraction-layer.freecodecamp.rocks/recent/</a>.
-Usa un costruttore di siti di tua scelta per completare il progetto.
+Build a full stack JavaScript app that allows you to search for images like this: <a href="https://image-search-abstraction-layer.freecodecamp.rocks/query/lolcats%20funny?page=10" target="_blank" rel="noopener noreferrer nofollow">https://image-search-abstraction-layer.freecodecamp.rocks/query/lolcats%20funny?page=10</a> and browse recent search queries like this: <a href="https://image-search-abstraction-layer.freecodecamp.rocks/recent/" target="_blank" rel="noopener noreferrer nofollow">https://image-search-abstraction-layer.freecodecamp.rocks/recent/</a>.
+Use a site builder of your choice to complete the project.

 Ecco le specifiche user story da implementare per questo progetto: